Kagero Class, Japanese Destroyers

 1944: 14 single 25mm guns added

-The Kageros were completed in 1939-41 and took full advantage of the lapse of the naval treaties.
-They were very powerful units with excellent firepower, strength, and range, lacking only somewhat in speed.
+Unsurprisingly, they were very powerful units with excellent firepower, strength, and range, lacking only somewhat in speed.
+They were superior to any Western destroyer of 1939.

 Units in the Pacific: